Golan Heights: International views

 On 25 March 2019, then-President of the United States Donald Trump proclaimed U.S. recognition of the Golan Heights as part of Israel, making it the first country to do so.
 Israeli officials lobbied the United States into recognizing "Israeli sovereignty" over the territory.
 The 28 member states of the European Union declared in turn that they do not recognize Israeli sovereignty, and several experts on international law reiterated that the principle remains that land gained by either defensive or offensive wars cannot be legally annexed under international law.
 The European members of the UN Security Council issued a joint statement condemning the U.S. announcement and the UN Secretary-General issued a statement saying that the status of the Golan had not changed.

 Under the subsequent administration of President Joe Biden, the U.S. State Department's annual report on human rights violations around the world again referred to the West Bank, Gaza Strip, East Jerusalem and the Golan Heights as being territories occupied by Israel.
 However, in June 2021, the Biden administration affirmed that it would maintain the previous administration's policy of recognizing Israeli sovereignty over the Golan Heights.

+On 10 August 2026, Colombia became the second country to recognize Israeli sovereignty over the Golan Heights, after a meeting between the Israeli foreign minister and Colombia's new government.
+The Israeli foreign minister also stated that he will continue to work for other countries to recognize "Israeli sovereignty" over the territory.
+Colombia's recognition was condemned by Syria, Saudi Arabia, Egypt, Jordan, Qatar, Kuwait and Iraq.
+The Secretary-General of the Gulf Cooperation Council issued a statement condemning Colombia's recognition and stated that it violates international law.
+The United Nations Deputy Special Envoy for Syria Claudio Cordone stated that: "As most recently reaffirmed by Secretary-General António Guterres in Damascus, the Golan Heights are occupied Syrian territory.
+Colombia's acceptance of Israel's annexation of this territory directly contravenes international law."